-- A Well Fed World & Plenty International are two charities that send free plant-based food to developing countries, but also launch projects so people can grow their own food.
-Food for Life Global is similar.
+A Well Fed World & Plenty International send free plant-based food (and growing resources) to developing countries, Food for Life Global is similar.

 - Power a Life offers solar chargers and camping lights, that are good for the planet, and help fund solar lights for children in developing countries.
 This helps them to study without pollution and fire hazard risks of kerosene, and stops tree being chopped to make firewood.

 - Kitchen Table Charities Trust is a small charity set up by former newsreader John Humphries.
 It funds tiny projects (removing cataracts, training people in carpentry) with not one penny being allowed to be spent on UK administration.

 - Shared Interest is a building society, where your savings fund one fair loans, to help start businesses.